jometzg/classicaspdocker/README.md

         objRS.MoveNext()
       Loop
 ```
 In the above, I had a sample table "person" in the database with a few rows of data.
+Note we have injected the connection string in the web app settings - as described previously.

 ![SQL query results](https://github.com/jometzg/classicaspdocker/blob/master/sqlresults.png)

 ## Building the app